 In my early career I worked in and around the criminal justice system.
-Much of this appears under ATTORNEY.
+Much of this appears under ATTORNEY or AUTHOR, such as writing The Real War on Crime or my new chapter on Decarceration.
 Here’s the good stuff doesn’t fit there:

 Prison Policy Initiative